TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ### Changes
 * The inner mechanism of order ID generation is improved to avoid ID duplication issues.

+## Version 2025.03.27.618 (27 March, 2025)
+### Changes
+* In some cases it was impossible to edit NOP symbols values.
+This bug is fixed.

 ## Version 2025.03.25.869 (25 March, 2025)
 ### Changes
 * Minor GUI changes (fixed the behavior of stuck columns).
 * Log files improvement: taker name is used instead of taker ID in log files.
 * Bucket volume calculation bug is fixed.
+* The GUI bug of incorrect execution time for cancelled orders is fixed.

 ## Version 2025.03.24.627 (24 March, 2025)
 ### Features
 * Unifeeder maker connection is added (quotes only).
 * Unifeeder taker connection is added (quotes only).
 * Added some tooltips (with the hints) to Risk profile rules.
-* The GUI bug of incorrect execution time for cancelled orders is fixed.

 ## Version 2025.03.19.687 (19 March, 2025)
 ### Changes